Intermediate Computer Programming

 - An Introduction to Linux at Denison by Jessen Havill

-The second required text is available as a PDF and can be printed or read online.
+The first two of these are available as a bundle along with a note taking workbook at the bookstore.
+The third is available as a PDF and can be printed or read online.

 Many students feel more comfortable having a textbook on C++ to use to help learn the language and to use in the future as a reference book, as C++ will be the primary programming language for most of the Computer Science courses in the department.
 There are many C++ books to choose from, but here are a few that I would recommend: